aarondraczynski/revolver/README.md

 A seeder script (_app/database/seeds/SoundsSeeder.php_) is provided for taking an existing set of .mp3 files on the server and processing them into the Revolver database.

 #### Install dependencies
-In the Revolver directory on your server, run _php composer.phar install_ on the command line to download the Laravel framework and necessary dependencies.
+In the Revolver directory on your server, invoke Composer by running _php composer.phar install_ on the command line to download the Laravel framework and necessary dependencies.

 #### Apache DocumentRoot
-You'll need to change your web server's document root path to the _public_ folder, as per the default behavior of the Laravel framework.
-In your Apache virtual host config, make sure your DocumentRoot is set to /var/www/public.
+You'll need to change your web server's document root path to the _public_ folder, as per the [expected behavior of the Laravel framework](http://laravel.com/docs/installation#configuration).
+In your Apache virtual host config, make sure DocumentRoot is set to the "public" directory path (i.e. /var/www/public).
 If you do not wish to do this, consult the Laravel forums for [some workarounds](http://forums.laravel.io/viewtopic.php?pid=48975).

 #### Set permissions
 Ensure the following files/paths are writable on the server: